afitiskin/redux-saga-routines/README.md

 sagas.forEach(sagaMiddleware.run);
 ```

 Now we are ready.
-Thare is special `promisifyRoutine` helper, that wraps your routine in function with signature: `(values, dispatch) => Promise`.
+Thare is special `promisifyRoutine` helper, that wraps your routine in function with signature: `(payload, dispatch) => Promise`.
 See example below:
 First, create routine:
 ```javascript